Soraya is a storyteller.

 And for most of her life, Soraya knew that whatever she wound up doing, it would combine the self-generating ingredients of curiosity, a sense of adventure, and passion she felt deeply.
 Despite attending an extremely intense STEM-focused high school, Soraya managed to convince the school board to start a photography and film program, the latter of which Soraya taught.
 It was around this time a burgeoning obsession with surfing and the ocean surfaced, so going to a film school with access to the sea became non-negotiable.
 She would later be accepted into the University of Southern California’s BFA Film & TV Production program with a full scholarship.

-After her eyeballs grew tired in the editing basement, and her bones weary of LA’s unrelenting traffic, Soraya needed some fresh air.
-She signed up for a study abroad program to sail a 134’ Brigantine for 40 days in the Caribbean Sea, researching the oceans and climate change along the way.
-Throughout this once-in-a-lifetime passage, Soraya created a documentary, Where the Water Takes Us.
-She partnered with companies and brands like the American Sailing Association, AquaTech Imaging Solutions, Mountainsmith, Khala Cloths, The Avasol Foundation, and a few others to help bring the story to life, as well as promote sustainable lifestyle changes, and encourage other young women to pursue filmmaking in the outdoor / environmental niche.
+While in film school, Soraya pushed herself to absorb, create, and fail as much as possible.
+Her junior year, she created Salt Water, an experimental short which went on to screen at nine festivals around the world, and won the audience award at the Lift-Off fest in Los Angeles.
+The next year, Soraya took a leave of absence and sailed a 134’ Brigantine for 40 days in the Caribbean Sea, researching the oceans and climate change along the way.
+Throughout this once-in-a-lifetime passage, Soraya created her first independent documentary, Where the Water Takes Us.
+She partnered with companies like the American Sailing Association, AquaTech Imaging Solutions, Mountainsmith, Khala Cloths, and The Avasol Foundation to help bring the story to life, promote sustainable lifestyle changes, and encourage other young women to pursue storytelling in the outdoor / environmental niche.

 American Sailing Association: Filmmaker Soraya Simi Talks About “Where The Water Takes Us”